robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 In the real program, You should never try accessing a variable without declaring it.

-> Note: Don't get confused with the undefined and Unassigned/Undeclared variables — they are very different things.
+> Note: Don't get confused with the undefined and Unassigned/**Undeclared variable** — they are very different things.
 An undefined variable is a variable that has been declared in the program but has not been initialized with a value.
 In contrast, an undeclared variable is a variable that has not been declared yet.

-## Assigning value to the variable
+## Variable Assignment

-After the declaration has been completed, we can use the equal(\`=\`) sign to assign a value to the variable:
+After the declaration has been completed, we can use the equal(\`=\`) sign for **Variable Assignment**:

 Example: